needle-mirror/com.unity.adaptiveperformance/Documentation~/samples-guide.md

 ## Installation

 Install Adaptive Performance samples from the **Package Manager** window.
-Some of the samples require Universal Renderpipeline to work while other work with any renderpipeline.
-The following samples are available for any renderpipeline:
+Some of the samples require Universal Render Pipeline to work while other work with any renderpipeline.
+The following samples are available for any render pipeline:

 - [Sample Environment](#sample-environment)
 - [Thermal Sample](#thermal-sample)